mastercom.com.au Listed by incransom Ransomware Group

 Mastercom is raising the benchmark in Local Government communications in Sydney - building fast, secure and interoperable two way radio communication networks and infrastructure capable of bridging any terrain to enable field workers to be heard loud and clear anywhere, anytime.
 As a founding partner of The Orion Network we support a number of local government entities including: Newcastle City Council Maitland City Council Penrith City Council.
 Contact our Sydney two-way radio solutions team to find out more about our local government and emergency response solutions.
 Employees: 50 Revenue:

 On April 11, 2026, Australian communications infrastructure provider mastercom.com.au appeared on the leak site of the incransom ransomware group.
-The company, which builds two-way radio networks for local councils including Newcastle City Council, Maitland City Council and Penrith City Council, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any employee, contractor, council partner or customer whose details touched the company’s systems could now be at risk.
+The company, which builds two-way radio networks for local councils including Newcastle City Council, Maitland City Council and Penrith City Council, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any employee, contractor, council partner or customer whose details touched the company’s systems could now be at risk.

 Public reporting indicates that incransom added mastercom.com.au to its disclosures page on April 11, 2026.
 The listing states that internal files were successfully exfiltrated before encryption.
 Mastercom employs around 50 staff and works directly with multiple New South Wales local government bodies on emergency-response and field-communication infrastructure.
 No sample data has been published yet, but ransomware groups of this type typically post proof packages that can include employee records, contracts, internal emails and customer contact lists.
 Available reporting describes the incident as a classic ransomware double-extortion case: encrypt the victim’s systems then threaten to release stolen data unless a ransom is paid.